top of page

 P6160915.JPG

-Original Civil War Union Soldier Forage Cap from 18th Corps, 3rd Division, 8th Regiment - Artllery Battery w Blue Cloth Corps Badge and White Overlapping Crossed Cannons Sewn on Crown Top - Circa 1862/1865 Price $4200
+Original Civil War Union Soldier Forage Cap from 18th Corps, 3rd Division, 8th Regiment - Artillery Battery w Blue Cloth Corps Badge and White Overlapping Crossed Cannons Sewn on Crown Top - Circa 1862/1865 Price $4200 SOLD

 Cap stands 5 " high at top of tilted crown and 4 1|2 " high at front of crown, 9 1/2" overall length.
 Constructed of fine quality dark blue wool, brown cloth liner with wool fill and 1 1/2" wide brown leather sweat band showing use but in-tact with no cracks or breaks, solid black tarred brim with a couple of minor use nicks on edge, brass eagle side buttons with letter "A" for artillery, and an original aged brass M 1832 cross cannon and Regiment 8 insignia on the front of cap.
 There is also a faded blue cloth 18th Corps badge sewn on top of the hat along with a white set of cross cannons sewn on top of corps badge.